-Design Seeds features include The Huffington Post, USA Today, MTV Fora, HGTV, Apartment Therapy, and Smashing Magazine.
+Design Seeds has been featured by The Huffington Post, USA Today, MTV Fora, HGTV, Apartment Therapy, and Smashing Magazine.
 Mashable named Jessica #3 on their list of the 21 leading online influencers in their “must-follow Pinterest users” list.
 Refinery29 also included her in their list of top 10 Pinterest influencers.

 As Seeds has grown over the years, it has evolved into an international community who share a passion for nature’s beauty, wanderlust, & discovering inspiration in unexpected captures.
 By creating color palettes inspired by images submitted via Instagram, I am grateful to collaborate with diverse global talent including artists, makers, designers, and photographers.